adi90x/rancher-active-proxy/README.md

 Rancher Active Proxy use label instead of environmental value.

+I would recommend to use latest image from DockerHub or you can use tag versions.
+Keep in mind that branch are mostly development features and could not work as expected.

 ### Easy Setup with catalog

 Add `https://github.com/adi90x/rancher-active-proxy.git` to your custom catalog list( Rancher > Admin > Settings ).